tinode/chat/API.md

 ## Push notifications support

-Tinode supports mobile push notifications though a compile-time plugins.
+Tinode supports mobile push notifications though compile-time plugins.
 The channel published by the plugin recives a copy of every data message which was attempted to be delivered.